nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 # 2. How to use this User Guide?

-1. For new users, proceed to our [Quick start](#3-quick-start).
+We have created this user manual for new users who want to use our app and returning users who need reference to the command summary.

-1. For returning users, skip to our [Command summary](#6-command-summary) for a summary of our feature.
+For new users you can proceed to our [Quick start](#3-quick-start) while returning users can skip to our [Command summary](#6-command-summary).

 ## 2.1.
 Icons and symbols